A-Hoier/School-Projects/Webscraping & Visualization/Readme.md

 ### Authors: Chris Bæk and Alexander Høier as part of our programming course

-# While the code chunks are delegated and written mostly individually, we have done a significant amount of cross-reviewing of each others' code, some of
+## The exam of the programming course - webscrape every article from www.thelocal.com and create some visual insights like usage of tags and wordclouds.
+Further, create way to get recommendations of new articles, based on the currently selected one.

-# which we also edited together afterwards.
+# While the code chunks are delegated and written mostly individually, we have done a significant amount of cross-reviewing of each others' code, some of which we also edited together afterwards.
 Therefore, the coding cannot be attributed to each person as sharply as the overview suggests.

 Step 0 (Before opening Spyder, assuming using a Windows machine):